angoca/db2-index/Main-sources.md

   * All articles related to Db2 (Between 2010 to 2013 - Complete).
 * Joachims Tuchel - Joachims Small World. https://joachimtuchel.wordpress.com
   * All articles related to Db2 (Between 2010 to 2013 - Complete).
+* Paul Mayhew - DBMSguy.com. http://dbmsguy.com/
+  * All articles related to Db2 (Between 2009 to 2013 - Complete).
 * Keith McDonald - The K guy (Blog about db2top and some SQL PL). http://www.thekguy.com
   * All articles about Db2 (Between 2009 and 2010 - Complete).
 * Nagendra - DB2 queries (Blog about technical stuff). http://learndb.blogspot.com.co/